consensusnetworks/casimir/README.md

 #### Development

-See the supporting infrastructure and contracts @ [🪐 IoTeX Stack](https://github.com/consensusnetworks/iotex-stack) (more networks to come).
+See the supporting infrastructure and contracts @ [💎 Ethereum Stack](https://github.com/consensusnetworks/ethereum-stack) and [🪐 IoTeX Stack](https://github.com/consensusnetworks/iotex-stack) (more networks to come).

 ## License